-Avicii's Family's Response To His Death Is A Moving Thank You To His Fans
+Avicii's Family Said A Moving Thank You To Fans After His Death

 Avicii's untimely death on April 20 shocked the world.
 The Swedish DJ, whose real name was Tim Bergling, was one of the biggest EDM stars of our time, known for his infectiously timeless hits "Wake Me Up" and "Levels."
 To see him pass away at such a young age — just 28 years old — left fans completely devastated.
 While some of us fans may never get over the news, Avicii's family's response to his death offers a little bit of solace and warmth during this mournful time.

 On April 23, Avicii's family released a statement to E!
 News, thanking fans for their support and "initiatives taken to honor Tim."
 The statement read:

 We would like to thank you for the support and the loving words about our son and brother.
 We are so grateful for everyone who loved Tim's music and have precious memories of his songs.
 Thank you for all the initiatives taken to honor Tim, with public gatherings, church bells ringing out his music, tributes at Coachella and moments of silence around the world.